Review of Schools

 - resources, including financial and other asset management and contribution to the provision of fully-funded education both within Australia and overseas

-- The appropriateness and effectiveness of the Faculty's performance with respect to:
+- The appropriateness and effectiveness of the School's performance with respect to:

 - Program planning and the appropriateness of existing and planned programs.

-- to the management of teaching and learning quality in the Faculty, both on and off campus;
+- to the management of teaching and learning quality in the School, both on and off campus;

 - student and graduate outcomes including, rates of retention, progression, and completion;